Novel Coronavirus vs. ESG: How Financial Services Marketing Could Help Shape a Greener Future

 Without influence, it’s all too likely that old habits will resurface and the stark profit motive will take precedence, at least until the aftermath has started to clear, by which time the opportunity for lasting change will be lost.

-The stage is now set for pioneering financial institutions and investment houses to lead substantial campaigns that put their weight behind a far more positive response, connecting capital to positive change that could redirect us to a green recovery.
+The stage is now set for pioneering financial institutions and investment houses to lead substantial thought leadership campaigns that put their weight behind a far more positive response, connecting capital to positive change that could redirect us to a green recovery.
 If that happens – if we, as financial services marketers, succeed in making it happen – our actions will echo around the world.